-Result for the second half of 2023 included a \$65.9 million pre-tax impairment charge.
+Result for the second half of Fourth-quarter 2023 results included a \$65.9 million pre-tax impairment charge.
 Comparisons in the remainder of this section exclude the effect of this charge.

+Consolidated second-half

-Consolidated second-half operating profit is expected to increase compared with both the first half of 2024 and second half of 2023.
+Overall, fourth-quarter and full-year 2024 consolidated operating profit is and Adjusted EBITDA are expected to increase compared with both the first half of 2024 and second half of 2023, significantly year-over-year.
 These improvements are primarily due to anticipated increases in profitability at the Coal Mining segment from improved results at MLMC, Falkirk and Coteau.
-Contributions from NAMining's growth and profit improvement initiatives are also expected to contribute to improved second-half results.
+Contributions from NAMining's growth and profit improvement initiatives are also expected to contribute to the improved second-half results.

-The Company also expects consolidated net income in the 2024 second half and full year to increase compared with the respective 2023 periods.
+The Company also expects consolidated net income in the earnings.
+Full-year 2024 second half and full year to increase compared with the respective 2023 periods.
 This improvement is anticipated to be partly offset by an increase in net interest expense as a result of additional borrowings and lower cash levels and higher income tax expense.

 The Company is taking steps to terminate its defined benefit pension plan, which will eliminate future volatility from changes in the pension obligation.
 In connection with this action, obligations under this plan will be transferred to a third-party insurance provider.
 The Company expects to utilize surplus assets to fund a qualified replacement plan, reducing future cash funding requirements.
 Although the plan is currently over funded, NACCO is anticipating a non-cash settlement charge in the 2024 fourth quarter, which is expected to partly offset improvements in 2024 second-half operating profit.
 As a result, the Company anticipates that consolidated net income and Adjusted EBITDA will decrease in the second half of 2024 compared with the first half of the year.
-While the Company anticipates that third-quarter net income will improve significantly over the second quarter, fourth-quarter net income is expected to be substantially lower than both the third quarter and prior year fourth quarter primarily as a result of the anticipated non-cash pension settlement charge.
+While the Company anticipates that third-quarter net income will improve significantly over the second quarter, fourth-quarter net income is expected to be substantially lower than both the third quarter and prior year fourth quarter primarily as a result of the anticipated non-cash pension settlement charge, increase significantly over 2023.

-Consolidated capital expenditures are expected to total approximately \$66 million in 2024, which includes approximately \$11 million for Unallocated capital expenditures, primarily at Mitigation Resources.
+Consolidated Full-year 2024 consolidated capital expenditures are expected to total approximately \$66 million in 2024, \$69 million, which includes approximately \$11 million for Unallocated capital expenditures, primarily at Mitigation Resources.
+During the 2024 fourth quarter, the Company expects to expend up to \$38 million, including \$20 million related to Minerals Management.
 In 2024, cash flow before financing activities is expected to be a use of cash.

-Long-term Growth and Diversification
+2025 Perspectives & Long-term Growth and Diversification

 Management is transforming NACCO into a broad-based natural resources company and is optimistic about the Company's long-term business outlook.
 NACCO's businesses provide critical inputs for electricity generation, construction and development, and the production of industrial minerals and chemicals.
 Increasing demand for electricity, on-shoring and current federal policies are creating favorable macroeconomic trends within these industries.
 The Company believes its businesses have competitive advantages that provide value to customers and create long-term value for stockholders.
-The Company is pursuing growth and diversification by strategically leveraging its core mining and natural resources management skills to build a robust portfolio of affiliated businesses.
+The Company Management is pursuing growth and diversification by strategically leveraging its core mining and natural resources management skills to build a robust portfolio of affiliated businesses.
 Opportunities for growth remain strong.
-Acquisitions of additional mineral interests and improvements in the outlook for Coal Mining segment customers, as well as new contracts at Mitigation Resources and NAMining should be accretive to the Company's outlook.
+Acquisitions of additional mineral interests and improvements confident in the outlook Company's trajectory and business prospects as it prepares for Coal Mining segment customers, as well as new contracts at Mitigation Resources 2025 and NAMining longer-term growth opportunities.